 Schedule Performance Index

-Formula: SPI = EV / PV
+The formula of Schedule Performance Index: SPI = EV / PV

 This index will show how close the project is to its completion when compared to the schedule.